 The coconut is a pretty standard ingredient of Indonesia used in very many different ways, for inside and out, beauty and health.
 One interesting tidbit is that Indonesia is the world’s largest producer of coconuts.
-We use the coconut fruit itself to make coconut milk for curries and desserts, the actual to grate as well and season to cook in savory dishes, or to roll little desserts in (called Kueh Basah – “wet cake”) and the water to drink.
+We use the coconut fruit itself to make coconut milk for curries and desserts, the actual meat of the coconut to grate as well and season to cook in savory dishes, or to roll little desserts in (called Kueh Basah – “wet cake”) and the water to drink.
 We use coconut oil in cooking, to eat as a health supplement, and to use in our hair to make it silky soft – and in the US, I also cook with the oil and milk, drink the water, and even use the oil in our JUARA products – like our JUARA Radiance Vitality Oil!

 There are so many uses for a coconut, but 3 main components we all talk about: the Oil, Water, Milk… do you know the difference in their health benefits?
 I’m curious myself!

 Contrary to what some may think, coconut milk isn’t really a milk but water added to the grated coconut flesh.
 Leave it too long, and it will separate; the cream from the water – and the cream that rises to the top is also known as coconut cream.
 (Fun fact: Coconut milk can be made from boiling 1 part grated coconut with 1 part water.
 You can make coconut cream by boiling 3 parts grated coconut with 1 part water.)
 It is highly nutritious and rich in fiber, vitamins C, E, B1, B3, B5 and B6, and contains minerals including iron, selenium, sodium, calcium, magnesium and phosphorous.
 The interesting thing is that you hear good and bad things about coconut milk.
 It’s high in saturated fat (bad), however the specific fats in coconut also contain a fatty acid called Lauric acid that has several benefits which may include weight loss, and may also help protect your body from viruses and illnesses (good).
-So as with living a balanced healthy life, consume in moderation.
+So as always, living a balanced healthy life, consume in moderation.

 The oil is what you get when you press the fat out of the coconut meat.
 About 84% of the calories of coconut oil come from saturated fat, vs 14% of olive oil and 63% of butter.
 This is why coconut oil gets hard easily at room temperature.
 Neat factoid, right?
 However, the MCT fat in coconut oil (as well as the meat) actually has the benefit of boosting your HDL, aka your good cholesterol and being burned off as energy vs being stored like other saturated fats, though it doesn’t exactly lower your LDL (bad cholesterol) either.
 Repeating the moderation mantra, one should limit intake to about 13 grams a day, which is around 1 tablespoon.
 Cooking tip – Don’t fry or cook at high temperatures with coconut oil, as it has a smoke point of 350 degrees.
 (Likewise, butter and olive oil have similarly lower smoke points.)
 Frying has a temperature of about 350-400 degrees – so select other high-temperature tolerant oils for that, like avocado oil for best results and better health!
 Instead, try blending a scant teaspoon of coconut oil in a smoothie or your favorite protein shake.

 EASY HOLIDAY RECIPE